owlpharoah/C-Day-Markets/README.md

 # Stocks-Post-Covid
-web app to see the performance of a few stocks post Covid-19
+A web app designed to see the performance of a handful of stocks.
+Made using Pandas,Streamlit & Yfinance Python Libraries as well as a touch of HTML & CSS.